 Pitch your customers once you’ve built a relationship

 Once you’re done nurturing your consumers, it’s time to move on to the next stage of the funnel – the “Pitch”.

-In this step, you hit your leads with your offer.
+In this step, you hit your leads with the offer.

 Maybe you want to sell them your services, or perhaps you’re promoting your products.
 Either way, in this email you can tell them all about your offer and its benefits.